-To qualify, you must have a disability that falls into the SSA’s list of covered disabilities, and your “total” disability must have prevented you for working for at least the last 12 months.
+To qualify, you must have a disability that falls into the SSA’s list of covered disabilities, and your “total” disability must have prevented you for working, or will likely keep you from working, for at least the last 12 months.

 You also have to have worked for a company that pays into the Social Security trust fund by paying FICA taxes.
 For at least five of the past ten years, you need to have had a job where part of your payroll went to pay for SSDI coverage.